-The Gaelic Club, Sydney is an Irish cultural centre and a social centre for the Irish-Australian community in Sydney.
+The Gaelic Club in Sydney is an Irish cultural centre for the Irish-Australian community in Sydney.
 It is a place for live entertainment, teaching of traditional music, dance and the Irish language.
 It has a licensed bar, dance floor, kitchen and meeting room, which members and guests can use and book for functions.

 The Irish National Association of Australasia promotes Irish culture and the interests of the Australian-Irish community, working closely with its members and the Gaelic Club.

 The Association sponsors the School of Irish Music and maintains the Albert Dryer library, both located in the club, and the 1798 Memorial in Waverley Cemetery.

 It is with great disappointment that we advise we are no longer able to reopen on Friday 3 July as planned.
 It seems that beer is the new toilet paper, and we can’t get our hands on our favourite drop for a few weeks.

 We’re so sorry to everyone planning to come along next week!
 We miss ye all.
 Stay tuned for updates on our reopening, likely to be in late July or early August.
 We can’t wait to welcome ye all to the Gaelic again soon ☘️